luisprooc/pelt-testing/Readme.md

 Pelt.is_equal_type("10",10)

-Output: ❕---TEST TYPE COMPARISON--- ❕
+Output: ❕ ---TEST TYPE COMPARISON--- ❕

         10 AND 10 NOT ARE THE SAME TYPE 💥
         10 :: <class 'str'>